practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Pike/README.md

 Though this language, and its precursors, have been around for more than 25 years ([The history of Pike](https://pike.lysator.liu.se/about/history/)), its documentation still has gaps (as of 2026-06-18), for example at [Modules](https://pike.lysator.liu.se/docs/tut/modules/index.md): _...
 Unfortunately this tutorial file does not exist yet!_

+You may have a look into this very old documentation from 2001, though: https://fredrik.hubbe.net/pike/tutorial/tutorial.html

 <br/>

 ##_end